dog-broad/RainDropGameAI/README.md

 - Added functionality for raindrops to fall from the top of the screen.
 - Implemented score tracking for each raindrop that falls off the screen.

-#### Version 0.2 (Planned)
+#### Version 0.2 (Current Version)

-- Add player character movement.
+- Added player-controlled bucket to catch raindrops.
-- Implement collision detection.
+- Implemented collision detection between bucket and raindrops.
-- Introduce levels or difficulty settings.
+- Introduced adjustable game speed to control the falling rate of raindrops.